dotnet/runtime/src/coreclr/tools/cdac-build-tool/README.md

 `cdac-build-tool` is meant to run as a CMake custom command.
 It consumes a target platform object file and emits a C source file that contains a JSON contract descriptor.
-The C source is the included in the normal build and link steps to create the runtime.
+The C source is then included in the normal build and link steps to create the runtime.

 The contract descriptor source file depends on `contract-aux-data.c` which is a source file that contains the definitions of the "indirect pointer data" that is referenced by the data descriptor.
 This is typically the addresses of important global variables in the runtime.